mamedev/mame/docs/source/usingmame/aboutromsets.rst

 A **split set** is one where the parent set contains all of the normal data it should, and the clone sets contain *only* what has changed as compared to the parent set.
 This saves some space, but isn't quite as efficient as

 A **merged set** takes the parent set and one or more clone sets and puts them all inside the parent set's storage.
 For instance, if we combine the Puckman sets, Midway Pac-Man (USA) sets, and various other related official and bootleg sets all into **PUCKMAN.ZIP**, the result would be a **merged set**.
-A complete merged set with the parent and all clones is the most common format MAME sets are stored in as it saves the most space.
+A complete merged set with the parent and all clones uses less disk space than a split set.

 With those basic principles, there are two other kinds of set that will come up in MAME use from time to time.